The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: Revisit of the Reduced Equations of the WYKK Theory

 For shortcut calculations, we can consider the Maurer$-$Cartan exterior forms rather than the coordinate basis as a type of strategy.
-In this fashion, the five-dimensional line element, $\hat G(x,y)=\hat g_{ MN}dx^{M}dx^{N}$, takes the form
+In this fashion, the 5D line element, $\hat G(x,y)=\hat g_{ MN}dx^{M}dx^{N}$, takes the form

 where the coframes one-form become